PurpleMB/purplemb.github.io/_posts/2025-03-20-puncherman.markdown

 <span class="section-title">AGILE Development</span>

 At the risk of sounding like a broken record, PUNCHERMAN!'s development was structured using AGILE methodology.
 From the onset of the project, we had a dedicated SCRUM master who ensured everyone adhered to a schedule of daily standups and regular sprint review and planning meetings.
-At these meetings we maintained, updated, and added to our project development board, being sure to note any tendencies in time estimation and time consumption in order to improve our timeline management as the project progressed.
+At these meetings we maintained, updated, and added to our project development board, being sure to note any tendencies in time estimation and consumption in order to improve our timeline management as the project progressed.

 Due to the environment that the initial development of PUNCHERMAN! was taking place in, it was paramount that we maintained a firm grasp on our development timeline in order to meet playtest and release deadlines (an aspect of the project I will delve into later).
 As such, having a framework for project organization and communication that granted us the ability to easily determine development velocity and priorities leading up to these deadlines was invaluable.

 The consistency and frequency of this communication also ensured that every member of the team had a solid idea of how each facet of development was progressing.
-Due to the horizontal nature of the development team's structure, this unified understanding of the project's development and growth ensured that we were constantly able to source new ideas or solutions to problems from all members of the team.
+Due to the horizontal nature of the development team's structure, this unified understanding of the project's formation and growth ensured that we were constantly able to source new ideas and solutions from all members of the team.

 As the project advanced from early documentation and prototyping, we gained a larger and larger pool of data with which to evaluate our own capabilities.
 Once the time for playtesting arrived, the time spent cultivating an understanding of the production realities of our team granted us a clearer view of the ways we would be able to adjust in tandem with player feedback.